sotam2369/MOD-CL/README.md

 ### Task 1
-We trained the YOLOv8 model on the given videos for 19 epochs, which was the optimal value found with cross-validation.
+We trained the YOLOv8 model on the given videos for 19 epochs, which was the optimal value found through cross-validation.
 Additionally, to exploit the unlabelled parts of the dataset, we introduced new models called the Extender Model and Combiner Model.
 We trained these models on the labelled parts of the dataset, as well as the unlabelled parts of the dataset.
+The specifics of these models are as follows:

+Extender Model
+- Takes the confidence scores output by YOLO as the input
+- Outputs new confidence scores that more satisfies the constraints (requirements)
+- Uses the sum of Binary Cross Entropy Loss and constraint loss (based on product T-Norm) as the loss function for labelled videos
+- Uses constraint loss only for unlabelled videos

+Combiner Model
+- Takes the confidence scores output by YOLO and the Extender Model as input
+- Outputs new confidence scores that combines the two scores
+- Trains only on the labelled parts of the dataset
+- Uses Binary Cross Entropy Loss as the loss function

 ### Task 2
 We trained the YOLOv8 model with added constraint loss.
-- Constraint Loss based on Product T-Norm
+We used constraint loss built on Product T-Norm, a method shown in the original ROAD-R paper.
+In our model, we calculated the loss with the following steps:

-- Calculated the constraint loss on bounding boxes that have at least one label with a confidence score above 0.5
+1. Focused on bounding boxes which has at least one label with a confidence score above 0.5
-- Weighted the constraint loss by 10
+1. Calculated how much each of the 243 requirements are **satisfied** using Product T-Norm (by transforming the conjunctions to disjunctions)
+1. Calculated the average
+1. Given it a weight of 10 when adding to other losses

 ## Reproducing test results

-### Loading the models
+### Loading the enviroment

 Go to root folder.
 Then, run the following commands.
 ```